EDUCBA Logo

 Q1: What is Khajuraho?

 Ans: Khajuraho is a UNESCO World Heritage Site located in the Madhya Pradesh state of India.
-It is known for its collection of Hindu and Jain temples that are famous for their intricate carvings and sculptures.
+Its intricate carvings and sculptures in the collection of Hindu and Jain temples make them famous.

 Q2: How many temples are there in Khajuraho?

-Ans: There are 85 temples in Khajuraho, out of which only 25 are still standing.
+Ans: There are 85 temples in Khajuraho, of which only 25 are still standing.

 Q3: What is an excellent time to visit Khajuraho?